Brandon Short: Freshman season

-Sophomore Year
+Sophomore season

 On the original list of Butkus Award candidates, Short made stops (42 solo), fourth on the team, despite missing the better part of three games with an ankle injury.
 He started eight regular season games and was in for 563 snaps.
 Short anchored a defense that while bending and giving up some yardage, managed to hold six teams to 17 points or less.
 He recorded 12 tackles for losses, tied for second on the team, with 2.5 sacks, an interception and three pass breakups.
 Short earned team Defensive MVP honors in the Citrus Bowl.

-Junior Year
+Junior season

 Short led the Lions resurgence and topped the squad in tackles en route to first-team All-Big Ten honors.
 He recorded 67 tackles (49 solo) with 15 tackles for -42 yards. and 5.5 sacks.
 A semi-finalist for the Butkus Award.
 Short tied his career high with 10 stops (8 solo) at Minnesota, including a career best 3 sacks to earn Big Ten Defensive Player of the Week, and ABC Player of the Game honors.

 Short earned his Bachelor of Science degree in marketing from Penn State in 1999.